Treating the Pain and Causes of Gout NaturallyUpdated: December 27, 2017 Natural Remedies

 For example, high-protein intake is not necessarily connected with obesity so why are many gout patients overweight?
 Also, we now know that gout attacks can occur with almost any change in diet, even to a better diet, or even to a lower-protein diet.
 In fact, it seems that the precipitating factor is often change, even the particulars of the change.
 And finally, there is a connection with fat, as your doctor suggested, although the solution is not to eat less fat [emphasis added] (1).

 More recent research on the causes of gout has revealed that the situation is far more complex than simply the result of a high protein, high purine diet.

 Given that most gout patients are overweight, uric acid levels have been found to be high in patients with insulin resistance and the host of risk factors that go along with it known as Syndrome X: glucose intolerance, high triglycerides, obesity, hypertension and a predisposition to diabetes.

 Syndrome X and the diet that typically precipitates it – high consumption of refined carbohydrate foods and sugar – have also been shown to raise uric acid levels and trigger a gout attack.

 Another contributing factor is that the protein intake of gout sufferers typically occurs in the absence of traditional fats.
 In other words, gout easily gains traction when a susceptible person consumes a diet high in protein but low in healthy fats and in the presence of a large amount of refined carbs and sugar.
-Note that gout was rare to nonexistent even in ancestral cultures that ate large amounts of protein because the protein intake was properly balanced by a large amount of healthy fats, gelatin rich bone broths with zero refined carbohydrates.
+Note that gout was rare to nonexistent even in ancestral cultures that ate large amounts of protein because the protein intake was properly balanced by a large amount of healthy fats and gelatin rich bone broth with zero refined carbohydrates.